Table of Contents

 These tools are effective when applied with full coverage.

-Apply a Facility-Wide Deterrent System
+Implement a Facility-Wide Bird Deterrent Strategy

 This is where long-term control happens.